KRISHNASAFE/dops/K8S/04-rolling-update.md

 kubectl get pods -A
 ```
 I have tried to capture container creating process or lifecycle as below:

 <img width="773" height="620" alt="image" src="https://github.com/user-attachments/assets/10d16f15-8c2b-4c1e-94cf-4e49ca619cbd" />

-Here we can see old pods are getting terminated and for new pods it is creating container and as I have specified.
-2 pods of static-web-app with new image are in running state.
+Here we can see old pods are getting terminated and for new pods it is creating container and as I have specified 2 pods of static-web-app with new image are in running state also we can see container state(Terminating, container creating ...... )